AdamSobieski/Narratology/Content/CSVAI.md

 1. descriptive metadata for AI systems.
    1. in addition to using [Dublin Core](https://www.dublincore.org/) metadata, CSVAI could define descriptive metadata intended for consumption by AI systems.

-2. custom functions could be declared and described
+2. functionalities could be declared and described
+   1. as envisioned, there could be default functionalities for automatically-generated dynamic [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) servers, functionalities for conversationally selecting and navigating through data visualizations and functionalities from relational algebra and data-querying languages.
-   1. this could, perhaps, be achieved by providing function descriptions (e.g., via the [Function Ontology](https://fno.io/)) mapped to semantic classes for cells, rows, columns, tables, and table-groups.
+   2. custom functionalities might involve the [Function Ontology](https://fno.io/), perhaps mapping functions with semantic classes for cells, rows, columns, tables, and table-groups.
-   2. functions could be declared in a backend-independent manner while enabling the automatic generation of dynamic [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) servers.
+      1. custom functionalities could be declared for multiple backends.

 ## Generating Dynamic Model Context Protocol Servers